xinan-nancy-chen/rOMT/README.md

-# regularized optimal mass transport (rOMT) applied in Glymphatic-Lymphatic fluid flows
+# Regularized Optimal Mass Transport (rOMT) Applied in Glymphatic-Lymphatic fluid flows
 This project includes code for <br />
 (1) rOMT algorithm <br />
 (2) Lagrangian representation of Glymphatic Dynamics (GLaD) analysis <br />
 (3) Neighborhood-based Cosine Analysis (NCA) <br />

 where (1) runs the main rOMT model on the dataset and (2-3) post-processes the results from (1).

 ![pipeline](pipeline.png)